phuid/laser_projector/README.md

 bash install.sh
 ```

+## supported projection file formats
+The projector can read and project **.ild** and (much more popular) **.svg** file formats.
+**.ild** files can be generated using specialised software like [laserworld showeditor](https://www.showeditor.com/en).
+**.svg** files from any editor are internally converted to **.ild** using [this svg2ild.py script](https://github.com/marcan/openlase/blob/master/tools/svg2ild.py) from [gh/marcan/openlase](https://github.com/marcan/openlase)

 ## hw

 ### galvos
-take -10 to +10V differential signal between to lines (base and inverted)
+take -10 to +10V differential signal between to lines (base and inverted),
+The DAC + opamps circuit which generates this signal is nicely described in [this article](https://www.instructables.com/Arduino-Laser-Show-With-Real-Galvos/).
+My implemetation of it in kicad files can be found in [pcb/kicad].

 #### DAC - mcp4822
-DAC controlled by the RPi creates an analog signal between 0 and 5V
+DAC controlled by the RPi creates an analog signal between 0 and 5V.

 #### amps - TL082
 TL082 from texas instruments, each channel has one chip, each chip has two op amps.